Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/introduction.rst

-When you connect bones to form a :ref:`chain <armature-bone_chain>`, Blender calculates a Bezier curve passing through all the bones' ends, and bones' segments in the chain will bend and roll to follow this invisible curve.
+When you connect bones to form a :ref:`chain <armature-bone_chain>`, Blender calculates a Bézier curve passing through all the bones' ends, and bones' segments in the chain will bend and roll to follow this invisible curve.

 There is no direct access to the curve.